dgmdevelopment/win10debloater/README.md

 # win10debloater

-This is a fork of Chris Titus Tech's win10script repo.
+This is a fork of Chris Titus Tech's (CTT) win10script repo.
 I have and will be making some modifications for my own use.
 Please read before using.

 This is the Ultimate Windows 10 Debloater Script from a creation of multiple debloat scripts and gists from github.